 Stricter procedures relating to grant of driving licenses and the period of validity thereof.; Administration of the Solatiam Scheme by the General Insurance Corporation.; Provision for enhanced compensation in cases of “no fault liability” and in hit and run motor accidents; Provision for payment of compensation by the insurer to the extent of actual liability to the victims of motor accidents irrespective of the class of vehicles;Providing adequate compensation to victims of road accidents without going into long drawn procedure;Enhancing penalties for traffic offenders; Increase in the amount of compensation of the victims of hit and run cases.; Removal of time limit for filling of application by road accident victims for compensation.; Punishment in case of certain offences is made stringent.

-Formula for payment of compensation to road accident victims on the basis of age / income, which is more liberal and rational etc.
+Formula for payment of compensation to road accident victims on the basis of age / income, which is more liberal and rational etc. method of compensation or Payment of Compensation on structured formulae basis – Sec 163 A

+The owner of the motor vehicle of the authorized insurer shall be liable to pay in the case of death or permanent disablement due to accident arising out of the use of motor vehicle, compensation, as indicated in the Second Schedule, to the legal heirs or the victim as the case may be.
+However where the person is entitled to claim compensation under section 140 and section 163A, he shall file the claim under either of the said section and not under both

 Although there has been a decrease in number of road accidents in Delhi city-Thanks to Delhi Metro which provides an alternative to commuters and thanks to strict(sometimes aggressive) implementation of traffic rules.
 Now if someone unfortunately meets an accident then what are the remedies available to the injured victim by the law?
 There is a remedy i.e. the Right to Compensation under Motor Vehicles Act, 1988.